 - After the fact – if the fur really is flying, we can have a chat to the parties involved and see what’s required to settle things down!

 Trisha Wren has been an equine professional for most of her adult life.
 She rode, competed, and taught Western Riding for 15 years in Scotland, then taught horse and rider bio-mechanics in New Zealand and Australia.
-She’s been a full time horse and animal communicator since April 2016, and also runs regular Animal Communication online workshops.
-Find out more about Trisha here.
+She’s been a full time horse and animal communicator since April 2016.
+Find out more about Trisha here and sign up for her self paced Animal Communication course here.